Suchwinder/Blitz/README.md

     ```
     export PYTHONPATH="$(pwd)" && dotenv -f back_end/.env run python back_end/main.py
     ```
     Running the gunicorn or python run command in a editor may cause issues, best way is to use the default terminal provided by your machine.
-Also note gunicorn version will not work with windows OS.
+Also note gunicorn version and export python will not work with windows OS.

 9. To deactivate virtual environment:
     ```